COMMODITIES-Down broadly; oil tumbles on Saudi supply pledge

 The 19-commodity Thomson Reuters-Jefferies CRB index

-settled down 1.2 percent -- its most in two weeks -- as the
+fell around 1 percent -- its most in two weeks -- as the bearish

 shipments from Tehran, and also work to return prices to fair